sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 * You can either use `TODO` or `FIXME`.
 * Optional author name such as `TODO (lubien) [2019-05-30]` or `TODO [2019-05-30] (lubien)`.

+If no proper argument is found you'll be notified that the TODO is useless (no-warning-comments behavior).

 ## Fail

 ```js